tari-project/rfcs/src/RFC-0314-VNCSelection.md

 The goal of this RFC is to describe the process for allocating Validator Nodes (VNs) to Validator Node Committees (VNCs)

 ## Intro
-Validator nodes will have to group themselves into Validator Node Committees for transactions/shard processing.
+Validator nodes will have to group themselves into Validator Node Committees (VNC) for transactions/shard processing.
 Committees will be formed for each new transaction/shard processing.
 This committee needs to be determined pseudorandomly, and we use the VN_Key as this changes periodically and is pseudorandom.
 Each VN will be allocated a unique and individual shard space to serve in as a VNC member.

+## Requirements
+In order to ensure that VNCs are selected securely and can operate successfully, we pin down the following requirements:
+1. A percentage of the nodes must change to a new shard space every epoch (e.g.  exactly 25%)
+2. A VN must not be able to determine its own shard space location ahead of time.
+ - the VN only knows it's new location once the block with the new epoch is mined.
+3. It must be easy (e.g. order log_n) to calculate the VN set.
+(You should have to replay all shuffles to calculate the current VN set).
+4. A VN must be able to run inside of a committee for a certain amount of time before syncing to avoid syncing.
+5. Open Question: Should there be a limit (e.g. 10%) in the number of nodes that can join per epoch

+## VN-key expiry
+Each new VN will get a [VN-key] on registration.
+This key will expire on some pseudorandom height.
+This is calculated as follows:
+$$
+\begin{aligned}
+\text{Expire height} = \text{(Current block height)} +  \text{(min expire height)} + \text{new VN-pubkey } MOD \text{ (max expire height)}
+\end{aligned}
+$$

+Every time a new VN-Key is assigned a new expiry date is calculated.
+Because the [miner]s calculate the VN-key, they also calculate the new VN-key every time it expires.

 ## Committee Creation
 Because we have the base layer where each VN needs to publish a registration transaction, we can get base_node and miners to keep track of all active VNs.
 We represent all VNs in a (balanced) Merkle tree with the VN_keys as leaves.
 We declare a constant `COMMITTEE_SIZE` which can be changed in the consensus constants.